Rookout/docs/docs/workspaces.md

 2. Import one or more source code repositories from GitHub, BitBucket or from your local file system (using the provided Explorook file server).
 3. An optional set of [filters](workspaces-tagging.md), used to set the context of your debug configuration to specific instances of the application being debugged.

-## Adding Rules
+## Debugging

-When a Rule is added, the selected Workspace is automatically added to the underlying Rule definition.
-The Rule and Debug Messages related to it will only be visible in the Rookout IDE to users who have selected the same workspace.
+When you are debugging with Rookout, you are always within a certain workspace.
+This means that:

+1. You will only set Breakpoints on the applications that fall inside your workspace.
+1. You will only see data originating from the Breakpoints inside your workspace.
+1. Other will only see your Breakpoints and data if they work inside the same workspace.